-If you want the kids to spend enough time in the bathroom to get the daily jobs done, it should be a place that's fun as well as functional.
+If you want the kids to spend enough time in the bathroom to get the daily jobs done, make it a place that's fun as well as functional.

 Give the room a theme you can live with, and let the kids choose the colors.
 Make it fun!

-Here are some bathroom decorating ideas you and your kids will love.
+Here are some bathroom decorating ideas I think your kids will love.

-With safety secured, let's move on to the playful decor.
+With safety secured, move on to the playful decor.

-Choose kid-friendly bathroom decorating themes when it comes to accessories.
+Choose kid-friendly bathroom decorating accessory themes.
 Kids don't want their bathrooms to have a spa look - that island-of-tranquility bit is not their thing.

 Consider a ducky bucket for hairbrushes and accessories, along with ducky soap dispensers and shower curtains for your toddler.

-Give the bathroom a paint facelift; a new coat of paint is the quickest, cheapest, and arguably most dramatic way to give new life to an old bathroom.
+A new coat of paint is the quickest, cheapest, and arguably the most dramatic way to give new life to an old bathroom.
 Don't forget the switch plate, toilet paper holder, and the like.

 Accent the bath in a contrasting color for a stylish flair.
 Seal with a clear waterproof coating.
 Good, calming color choices (blues and greens) can help make mad morning dashes feel less stressful.

 Replace the shower curtain.
-Fresh, clean colors and styles will appeal to your sense of cleanliness and loveliness, and if they coordinate with the towels, it'll help give the tired bathroom a complete new look.
-(If your bathroom is really small, however, a clear curtain is the best choice.
+Fresh, clean colors and styles will appeal to your sense of cleanliness and loveliness, and if they coordinate with the linens, it'll help give the tired bathroom a completely new look.
+(If your bathroom is tiny, however, a clear curtain is the best choice.)

-This tried-and-true decorating trick makes the bathroom room seem larger by reflecting light.
+Why stop at just one bathroom mirror?
+Brighten up the smallest bathroom by bringing in a new looking glass.
+This tried-and-true decorating trick makes the room seem larger by reflecting light.

 Add some serious pizzazz by framing your mirror (if it's one of those basic mirrors that you adhere to the wall above the sink).

 Cut your choice of molding to fit, and then paint it your favorite color or brush on an elegant gold or silver.
-Glue the molding in place with liquid glue.
+Glue the frame in place with liquid glue.

 Replace old, mismatched fixtures with new, personality-plus styles.
-Drawer pulls and cabinet handles come in myriad colors and styles.
+Drawer pulls, and cabinet handles come in multiple colors and styles.

 You can buy pulls in whatever sport, color, or animal (the possibilities are endless) your child likes to make a jazzy statement on a shoestring.

 Add light.
 It opens up a small space and adds interest.
 A recessed spotlight is a low-profile option.
-Wall sconces are an elegant choice for half baths and gust baths.
+Wall sconces are an elegant choice for half-baths and guest baths.

-For the ultimate finishing touch to your bathroom decorating, add a small decorative bud vase and fill it with a flower fresh from the garden.
+Add a small decorative bud vase and fill it with a flower fresh from the garden as a finishing touch.